 So cross-country skiing, I kinda get it

 Cross-country skiing divides people.
 Some love it, some hate it.
-I just wasn’t sure of the point, it just seemed to me like going for a walk in the snow.
-But after a couple of tries, I’m beginning to “get” it.
+I just wasn't sure of the point, it just seemed to me like going for a walk in the snow.
+But after a couple of tries, I'm beginning to “get” it.
+I'm not sure I'll ever love it, but it's a starting point.

 Exercise.
 If nothing else, it's phenomenal exercise.
 Wikipedia says “As a sport, cross-country skiing is one of the most difficult endurance sports, as its motions use every major muscle group and it (along with running, rowing and swimming) is one of the sports that burn the most calories per hour in execution.”
 As I write this, every major muscle group is hurting like hell, so yes, I would agree!